 But when I went home after spending time with you I started analyzing everything that happened.

-- What I should have said.
+- What should I have said?

-- What I said wrong.
+- What did I say wrong?

 - Was I breathing too loud?

 - Did you have as much fun as I did?

 - When will I see you again?